cb009650/Snoopyfix/README.md

 SnoopyFix
 =======

-Pymetasploit3 is a full-fledged Python3 Metasploit automation library.
-It can interact with Metasploit either through msfrpcd or the msgrpc plugin in msfconsole.
+Snoopyfix is a full-fledged security tool used to fix bugs in Ubuntu Operating 22.04 LTS version.